 For four years at Meredith, Leslie Castro, ’19, studied in an English classroom that featured a poster from the Shakespeare Theatre Company.
-Soon, she will find herself a part of that company.
+After graduation, she found herself a part of that company.

-A theatre major, Leslie has been selected for a professional stage management fellowship with the Washington, D.C.-based theatre.
-In October, she will relocate to the nation’s capital for a 10-month, full-time position during which she will assist the stage management team on multiple productions.
+A theatre major, Leslie was selected for a professional stage management fellowship with the Washington, D.C.-based theatre.
+In October, she relocated to the nation’s capital for a 10-month, full-time position during which she will assist the stage management team on multiple productions.

 “Some of my responsibilities will include being ‘on book’ in rehearsals to prompt actors for their lines, tracking props and costumes, and maintaining performance and rehearsal paperwork.
 I will also assist in running understudy rehearsals.
 During the run of shows, I will work backstage, and work with other shows and departments on their needs,” Leslie explained.

 She is most excited about the high-caliber artists with whom she will work.
 The incoming artistic director, Simon Godwin, is currently the associate director for the National Theatre in London.
 The company will also be producing the world premiere of playwright Lauren Gunderson’s retelling of Peter Pan.